chrisruffalo/buildahbox/README.md

 ## Use

 The chrisruffalo/buildahbox image is published for use anywhere.
 The included scripts create a stand-alone environment using pre-configured options.
 They do **not** attempt to use `/var/lib/containers` for buildah and so will not conflict with a locally running copy.
-Instead the script creates a ".containers" directory local to where the script is run.
-The `podman` script also mounts the `XDG_RUNTIME_DIR` (typically `/run/users/<USERID>` or `/var/run/users/<USERID>`) inside the container to maintain compatibility in case you have already logged in with podman.
+Instead the scripts use `XDG_RUNTIME_DIR` (typically `/run/users/<USERID>` or `/var/run/users/<USERID>`) for both container configuration (to share podman configuration with the local host) and a directory called `buildahbox/containers` is created in the runtime directory to store container data created by buildahbox.

 Sample buildah usage:
 ```bash